 In May 2011, the Financial Accounting Standards Board ("FASB") issued ASU No. 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS.
 The amendments in this ASU generally represent clarification of Topic 820, but also include instances where a particular principle or requirement for measuring fair value or disclosing information about fair value measurements has changed.
-This update results in common principles and requirements for measuring fair value and for disclosing information about fair value measurements in accordance with GAAP and International Financial Reporting Standards.
+This update results in common principles and requirements for measuring fair value and for disclosing information about fair value measurements in accordance with U.S. GAAP and International Financial Reporting Standards.
 The amendments are effective for interim and annual periods beginning after December 15, 2011 and are to be applied prospectively.
 Early application is not permitted.
 We do not expect the adoption of ASU 2011-04 will have a material impact on our Condensed Consolidated Financial Statements.

-In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (ASC Topic 220)-Presentation of Comprehensive Income, which requires that the components of other comprehensive income ("OCI") be presented in one of two formats: either (i) together with net income in a continuous statement of comprehensive income or (ii) in a second statement of comprehensive income to immediately follow the income statement.
+In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income, which requires that the components of other comprehensive income ("OCI") be presented in one of two formats: either (i) together with net income in a continuous statement of comprehensive income or (ii) in a second statement of comprehensive income to immediately follow the income statement.
 The ASU eliminates an existing option to present the components of OCI as part of the statement of changes in stockholders' equity.
-The ASU is effective for the Company's first quarter of fiscal year 2013.
-The adoption of this new guidance will require changing the Company's presentation and disclosure of comprehensive income, but these changes in presentation will not otherwise have an impact on our Condensed Consolidated Financial Statements.
+Additionally, in December 2011, the FASB issued ASU No. 2011-12, Comprehensive Income (Topic 220): Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05, which indefinitely defers the requirements in ASU 2011-05 to present reclassification adjustments out of accumulated OCI by component in both the statement in which net income is presented and the statement in which OCI is presented.
+During the deferral period, the existing requirements in U.S. GAAP for the presentation of reclassification adjustments must continue to be followed.
+These standards are effective for the Company's first quarter of fiscal year 2013.
+The adoption of this new guidance will require changing the Company's presentation and disclosure of comprehensive income, but these changes in presentation will not have an impact on our Condensed Consolidated Financial Statements

-In September 2011, the FASB issued ASU No. 2011-08, Testing Goodwill for Impairment.
+In September 2011, the FASB issued ASU No. 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment.
 ASU 2011-08 permits entities to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test included in U.S. GAAP.
 Entities would not be required to calculate the fair value of a reporting unit unless they determine that it is more likely than not that the fair value is less than the carrying amount.
 ASU 2011-08 is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011, with early adoption permitted.
 The Company is currently evaluating the impact of adopting the provisions of ASU No. 2011-08.